On November 14, 1960, Ruby Bridges integrated an all-white elementary school in New Orleans — and became a civil rights icon.

 By 1999, Bridges had established The Ruby Bridges Foundation to promote change through education.
 And in recent years, Bridges has continued to work as an activist and remains a living icon of the civil rights movement.
 Her story is a potent reminder of America’s painful history — especially since her past is not as distant as some may assume.

-When asked what wisdom she may have to impart on future generations, Bridges often invokes Martin Luther King, Jr. “You absolutely cannot judge a person by the color of their skin,” she said.
+When asked what wisdom she may have to impart on future generations, Ruby Bridges often invokes Martin Luther King, Jr. “You absolutely cannot judge a person by the color of their skin,” she said.
 “You have to allow yourself an opportunity to get to know them… None of our kids come into the world knowing anything about disliking one another.”

 Now that you’ve learned about the story of Ruby Bridges, take a look at these 38 unbelievable images of schools right after integration.
 Then, relive the U.S. civil rights movement through 55 powerful photos.